 Welcome to my Book Reviews!

-Only my last 20 reviews show up here because in the way of all things techno-babble, every new review pushes an old one into the ether.
+Only my last 20 reviews show up here because in the way of all things techno-babble, every new review pushes an old one into some dark quantum place.
 If you’re really keen, you can see all my reviews on Goodreads here.

 In case you’re wondering why I don’t include

-I like to keep the review as short as I can, but as you can tell, sometimes I waffle a bit.
+I like to keep the review as short as I can but sometimes I waffle a bit (can you tell?).
 Especially if it’s really good.
 Or

 really bad not as good.